-For Next Assignment: Collect and bring in pictures from magazines of objects that your character would own.
+For Next Assignment: Collect and bring in pictures from magazines.
 Take and make your own drawing of two of them.
 You will be scanning the magazine pictures and your own drawings for the next project.
+Make a record of where you got the images from; you will need to include that on the final presentation.